Easy and Reliable In Vitro BBB-on-a-Chip

 However, the barrier also poses a problem in drug delivery, as it prevents many therapeutic drugs from entering the brain.

-BBB dysfunction in apparent in many CNS diseases.
+BBB dysfunction appears in many CNS diseases.
 Therefore, understanding how the BBB works, will likely help us understand how these diseases work and ultimately how to treat them.

 We will first go over the current limitations in modelling the BBB.
 Then we will give you an introduction to the OrganoPlate technology.
 Next, we will go over how to create an endothelial tubule in the OrganoPlate and we will show you that we can assess barrier function of these tubules in real-time.
 Then we will move on to the co-cultures and we will discuss transporter function, antibody transcytosis, and the development of our TEER analyzer platform.
 In the last part, we will show you that we are moving towards mimicking the full neurovascular unit on-a-chip.